Single-Use Plastics

 I am in favor of addressing the single use plastic issue, but I am not in favor of charging customers a $.25 fee to utilize single use anything.
 More fees raise up prices and stop restaurants from being competitive.
 Prices are already up to the point where things are prohibitive.
 You can't keep adding charges (as in paper bags, etc.) to bill to make things work.
 Why not consider a compliance program that does not require or encourage a retailer/restaurant or seller of food and/or beverage from having to charge more?

-Richard Bernhardt asked about 2 years ago
+Richard Bernhardt asked over 2 years ago

 Thank you for sharing your thoughts.
 While we had initially considered recommending charges for single-use cups and containers for food businesses to implement, we have decided not to pursue that at this time.
 Although, it is possible it can be considered in the future.
 There are currently a few jurisdictions that encourage or enforce charges for single-use plastic cups that include Berkeley, Santa Cruz, and Sonoma and the main intent with those charges is to incentivize and encourage individuals to bring reusables as opposed to being charged for a single-use item.